Soapbox/Provision/docs/server-configuration.md

     └ {service-name}
         └ {server-type}.php
 ```
-Where `{service-name}` is some name given to the service.
-For exmaple, `soapbox-core` could be the service name given to the servers that will run API and the frontend. `{server-type}` is the type of server, for example `web` or `worker`.
+Where `{service‑name}` is some name given to the service.
+For exmaple, `soapbox-core` could be the service name given to the servers that will run API and the frontend. `{server‑type}` is the type of server, for example `web` or `worker`.

 ## Configuration File
 ### Root Object